nicolasmn/svg-icons/sass-svg-icon/README.md

 }
 ```

+_Note: Media-Queries inside SVGs behave more like Element-Queries_

 ## Ceveats

-This method won't work at all in IE because of the generated `<style>` element inside the SVG wich is not supported for inline background images (don't ask).
+This method won't work in IE at all because of the generated `<style>` tag inside the SVG wich is not supported for inline background images (don't ask).

 If you need to support IE you could use a [selector hack](http://browserhacks.com/) targeting only the versions you need and don't pass any styles to `svg-icon()` in there.